twhit1/quant_ecolo/_build/html/_sources/docs/Introduction.md

 # Introduction
-Welcome,
+This site contains a series of articles exploring the application of data science to problems associated with climate change and biodiversity loss, with a strong emphasis on geospatial analysis and image processing.

-Find below a series of pages exploring topics in sustainable agriculture, ecology, climate change adaptation and beyond, with an emphasis on enabling a deeper understanding of those topics through data.
+There is also a theme here around sustainable food systems; a result of much time spent working on regenerative farms, and a recognition of the fact that in the context of the multi-faceted nature of the problem at hand, large-scale spatial datasets have a central role to play in informing and optimising the transition to cleaner food systems.

 This is a personal blog, all views are my own.